Financial Support and Graduate Awards

 The Office of Graduate Studies evaluates criteria for support from internal funds each year.
 The criteria reflect both average grade point performance levels and availability of funds.
 A student who has received support from NJIT funds for one degree cannot receive NJIT support for another degree of the same or lower level or type.
 Criteria and full details of terms and conditions of awards are available from the Office of Graduate Studies.

-Need-based support programs administered by the Office of Financial Aid and by the Office of Student Employment have different criteria for selection.
-These offices should be consulted for further information.
-Funds distributed for hourly employment through the Office of Student Employment are not considered awards.
+Need-based support programs administered by Student Financial Aid Services have different criteria for selection; contact Student Financial Aid Services for further information.
+Funds distributed for hourly employment are not considered awards.

 A service-based award is one in which the student is required to perform a service in return for a stipend.
 The following awards are service-based: graduate assistants, teaching assistants, research assistants, provost fellows, teaching fellows, graders, and others as noted.